elixir-europe/rdmkit/pages/your_problem/licensing.md

 ---
-title: Data Licence
+title: Licencing
 keywords: optional
 contributors: [Siiri Fuchs, Minna Ahokas]
 search: exclude
-tags: [share, re-use]
+tags: [share, reuse]
 ---

 ## Why should you assign a licence to your research data?